weiwenzhou/Finite-State-Automata/README.md

 ```

 ##### FSA.add_transition(self, current_state, label, new_state)
-Adds the transition from the current_state to the new_state with the label as its label
+Adds the transition from the current_state to the new_state with the label as its label.
 ```
 fsa.TRANSITIONS
     returns {   'X': {'Y': {'a'}},